 You likely don’t need to be convinced that communication is foundational to a great marriage.
 If you’ve been married for any length of time, you know how hard it can be to understand that person to whom you’ve pledged your life.
-You’ve seen molehills transformed into mountains because of miscommunication and misunderstood.
+You’ve seen molehills transformed into mountains because of miscommunication and misunderstandings.
 You’ve experienced the frustration of feeling like you’re not being heard.

 If a couple knows how to talk to and listen to one another with understanding and respect, there are few problems that can’t be overcome.
 On the flip side, when the communication skills are lacking, it doesn’t take much to break a marriage.
 As you evaluate your own relationship, here are some things to focus on.

 If you’ve ever tried to talk to someone who just wouldn’t listen, you know it doesn’t work too well.
 Instead of creating understanding and connection, it produces frustration and isolation.